Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Audi being a city car and the Volvo representing small family car vehicle class.
 The first one has a Volkswagen-engineered powertrain under the hood, a 4-cylinder, 16-valves 143hp unit, while the other one gets its power and torque from a 5-cylinder, 20-valves 150hp engine designed by Volvo.

 SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
 Still, apart from the official crash test results there are other things we need to be aware of.
 The second vehicle is a small family car and that gives it a marginal advantage over the city car competitor, at least that's what statistics show.
-Furthermore, taking kerb weight as an important factor into account, the Swedish car offers a considerable difference of 16% more metal.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the Swedish car offers a considerable difference of 16% more metal.

 Performance & Fuel economyAudi is undoubtly more agile, reaching 100km/h in 1.2 seconds less than its competitor.
 In addition to that it accelerates all the way to 217 kilometers per hour, 7km/h more than the other car.
 When it comes to fuel economy the winner has to be the German car, averaging around 4.1 liters of fuel per 100 kilometers (69 mpg), in combined cycle.
 We can't ignore that 24% difference compared to the Swedish car.